Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 #### Data structure of O-UTXO

-The structure SHOULD be like this
+The structure is like this
 ```js
 {
     account: '<Public key of the owner of the O-UTXO>'